valkey-io/valkey-doc/commands/dump.md

   The `RESTORE` command makes sure to check the checksum before synthesizing a key using the serialized value.
 * Values are encoded in the same format used by RDB.
-* An RDB version is encoded inside the serialized value, so that different Redis versions with incompatible RDB formats will refuse to process the serialized value.
+* An RDB version is encoded inside the serialized value, so that different Valkey versions with incompatible RDB formats will refuse to process the serialized value.